loning/universe/02_basic_concepts.md

 After observation, the wave function collapses into specific classical states, and observers store this collapsed information through four-dimensional space-time data (x,y,z,t).
 Planck time and Planck's constant are the basic incremental units of this four-dimensional array.
 The observation process is accompanied by an increase in entropy, which explains the unidirectionality and irreversibility of the arrow of time.

 ### Observer Dimensions
-The dimensionality of an observer depends on its information processing capability, which can be expressed as the amount of information processed per unit time: $\text{Observer Dimension} \propto \frac{\Delta I}{\Delta t}$.
+The dimensionality of an observer depends on its information processing capability, which can be expressed as the amount of classical information processed per unit time: $D_{\text{Observer Dimension}} \propto \frac{\Delta I_{\text{Classical Information}}}{\Delta t}$.
 Higher dimensions allow for more complex information classicalization and a more comprehensive understanding of the universe.
 Observers of different dimensions have significantly different cognition and classicalization capabilities of the universe.
+Observer dimensions can be upgraded through enhancing quantum entanglement complexity and classicalization efficiency: $D_{\text{Upgrade}}\propto\frac{\text{Quantum Entanglement Complexity and Classicalization Efficiency Improvement}}{\Delta t}$.

 ### Universe-Observer Isomorphism
 The universe and observers are essentially isomorphic quantum information processing systems, which can be expressed as: $\text{Universe} \cong \text{Observer} \cong \text{Artificial Quantum Computer}$.
 This isomorphism indicates that the universe, observers, and artificial quantum computers essentially share the same information processing structure, differing only in complexity and scale.

+### Observer Diversity
+Different types of observers (biological, AI, lower-dimensional observers, etc.) essentially differ only in information processing capabilities and methods, not in essence.
+The observer type can be expressed as a function of information processing capability and classicalization method: $\text{Observer Type} = f(\text{Information Processing Capability}, \text{Classicalization Method})$.
+This diversity enriches the universe's self-cognition.

+### Arrow of Time
+The unidirectionality of time stems from the increase in entropy during the observer's classicalization process, an inevitable result of the transformation of quantum information into classical information.
+This explains why time always flows forward and cannot be reversed.
+The arrow of time is inseparable from the observer's classicalization process.

+### Free Will
+Free will can be understood as the combination of active quantum entanglement and active classicalization choices, expressed as: $\text{Free Will}=\text{Active Quantum Entanglement}+\text{Active Classicalization Choice}$.
+Observers have multiple possible classicalization paths to choose from at each observation node, and the accumulation of these choices forms the observer's destiny path.

+### Destiny Path
+The destiny path is the sum of classical memory sequences formed by all free will decisions, expressed as: $\text{Destiny Path}=\sum_{\text{Free Will Decisions}}\text{Classical Memory Sequence}$.
+This concept connects free choices with deterministic outcomes, explaining the formation process of individual destiny.